ryliewieseler/ryliewieseler.github.io/index.md

 Broadly, I have research interests in intrastate conflict processes, rebel groups, and political parties.
 More specifically, I am interested in party development and competition in post-civil war contexts.

 Please browse my website for additional information about my experience and work.
-Feel free to contact me via email with questions.
+Feel free to contact me via <a href = "mailto: rywqzv@umsystem.edu">email</a> with questions.